NWChemEx/PluginPlay/docs/source/developer/design/checkpoint_restart.rst

 C/R is the high-performance computing equivalent of saving/loading.
-In conventional usage C/R primarily targets fault resilience (being able to resume a program when something goes wrong).
-In this typical usage, the time from the checkpoint to the restart is usually short and long term data archival considerations can usually be ignored.
-On the contrary, saving/loading usually attempts to store data in such a way that it can be used to resume work after a prolonged period of time.
+In conventional usage C/R primarily targets fault resilience (being able to resume a program when something goes wrong) and is typically done in the background of the program's execution.
+Typical C/R usage usually has a short turn around time from the checkpoint action to restarting.
+On the contrary, saving/loading is typically a manual process (the chooses to save; although the program may also maintain an autosave back-up as a convenience) and usually strives to store the data in a manner ammenable to resuming work after a prolonged period of time.
+In modern practice the exact distinction between save/load and C/R is fuzzy at best and for our purposes we consider them together under the unified concept of C/R.

 C/R is typically handled in one of two ways: by the operating system (OS) or by the application.
 While OS-based C/R is automatic (from the application